jedisct1/libsodium-doc/secret-key_cryptography/aes-256-gcm.md

 Intel Westmere processors (introduced in 2010) and newer, as well as the vast majority of 64-bit ARM processors meet the requirements.

 There are no plans to support non hardware-accelerated implementations of AES-GCM.
+This includes JavaScript and WebAssembly, where it can't be implemented efficiently and securely.
 If portability is a concern, use ChaCha20-Poly1305 instead.

 Before using the functions below, hardware support for AES can be checked with: